SuonSopanha/Online-Task-Management_Client-side_React/README.md

 ## Acknowledgements

-Special thanks to [TouchNgounchhay] for tguidance and support to this project.
+Special thanks to Touch Ngounchhay for the guidance and support to this project.
-Special thanks to [LengKola/LanyMalis/ArtSanin/MamSovanratana] for their support, and contributions to this project.
+Special thanks to LengKola/LanyMalis/ArtSanin/MamSovanratana for their support, and contributions to this project.

 ## Demo